mutopsy/pwranova/paper/paper.md

 with full support for main effects, interactions, and planned contrasts (custom contrasts with user-defined weights).
-The package allows researchers to calculate statistical power, required total sample size, significance level, or minimal detectable effect sizes expressed as partial eta squared or CohenÅfs *f*.
+The package allows researchers to calculate statistical power, required total sample size, significance level, or minimal detectable effect sizes expressed as partial eta squared or Cohen?fs *f*.

-In addition to ANOVA, `pwranova` provides complementary functions for common related tests, including *t*-tests (one-sample, paired, and two-sample) and tests of PearsonÅfs correlation (using either the *t*-distribution or Fisher's *z*-transformation approach).
+In addition to ANOVA, `pwranova` provides complementary functions for common related tests, including *t*-tests (one-sample, paired, and two-sample) and tests of Pearson?fs correlation (using either the *t*-distribution or Fisher's *z*-transformation approach).
 This makes the package a convenient toolkit for planning experimental studies in psychology and related fields.